St1ngLeR/CDScriptManager/README.md

 CDSM is a small window that consists of various main elements:
 1. "Game" tab.
 Contains options related to the game itself (see ["Game" tab](#game-tab))
 2. "Presets" tab.
-Contains options related to the script presets (check for 11-13 items)
+Contains options related to the script presets (see ["Presets" tab](#presets-tab))
 3. "About" tab.
-Contains miscellaneous ~~not really importent~~ stuff (check for 14-15 items)
+Contains miscellaneous ~~not really importent~~ stuff (see ["About" tab](#about-tab))
 4. Script list.
 The list shows all scripts, located in `scripts` folder in the game directory.
 5. Script information.
 The area for displaying the description of the selected script.
 6. "Refresh" button.
 The button to refrest script list.
 7. "Configure" button.
 The button to configure script settings in separated window.
-The button is enabled only if script has settings to configure.
+The button is enabled only if script has settings to configure. (see ["Configuration" window](#configuration-window))
 ### "Game" tab
 ![image](https://github.com/St1ngLeR/CDScriptManager/assets/63962772/c0556bfb-8b54-45b2-a435-1dfbd5dd9aa9)

 8. "Run game" option.
 Run the game executable (`.exe` or `.dll`).
 9. "Set game executable" option.
 Change the game executable (`.exe` or `.dll`).
 10. "Create shortcut" option.
-Create shortcut with preinstalled game executable and script preset for quick game run.
+Create shortcut with preinstalled game executable and script preset via command-line arguments for quick game run. (see [Command-line arguments](#command-line-arguments))
 ### "Presets" tab
 ![image](https://github.com/St1ngLeR/CDScriptManager/assets/63962772/6d751ff5-ace5-4dba-9b5f-ac5dac1eba41)